Sensitivity of the limit shape of sample clouds from meta densities: Introduction

 The aim of the paper is to investigate stability of the shape of the limit set under changes in the original distribution.
-We look at changes which do not affect the marginals, or at least their asymptotic behaviour.
-Keeping marginals (asymptotically) unchanged allows us to isolate the role played by the copula.
+We look at changes which do not affect the margins, or at least their asymptotic behaviour.
+Keeping margins (asymptotically) unchanged allows us to isolate the role played by the copula.
 We shall examine how much the original and meta distributions in the standard set-up may be altered without affecting the asymptotic behaviour of the scaled sample clouds.
-This shows how robust the limit shape is.
+This indicates how robust the limit shape is.
 Then we move on to explore sensitivity.
-The limit shape of the scaled sample clouds from the light-tailed meta distribution is very sensitive to certain slight perturbations of the original distribution, perturbations which affect the density in particular regions.
-For heavy-tailed distributions the region around the coordinate planes seems to be most sensitive.
+It turns out that the limit shape of the scaled sample clouds from the light-tailed meta distribution is very sensitive to certain slight perturbations of the original distribution.
+Sensitivity depends on the region.